ministryofjustice/opg-digideps/docs/runbooks/GOOGLE-ANALYTICS.md

      'data-label': '<GA LABEL VALUE>' (optional)
      'data-value': '<GA VALUE VALUE>' (optional)

-If the element we want to track is a form submit button the values above can be provided to the twig `form_submit` helper function:
+If the element we want to track is a form submit button the values above can be provided to the twig `form_submit_ga` [helper function](client/src/Twig/FormFieldsExtension.php):

 ```twig
 {{ form_start(form, {attr: {novalidate: 'novalidate', class: formClass } }) }}